 Every organism needs to get energy from its environment, which ultimately comes from the sun.
 Those ancient people who built monuments to the sun, at Stonehenge and Machu Picchu, were on to something.
 Gorillas get their energy almost entirely from plant leaves, with with an occasional insect here and there.
 Humans, being omnivores, can and do eat just about anything.
 Deciding what to eat has been called the “omnivore’s dilemma”, a term popularized by writer Michael Pollan.
 Today, about half of the world’s population lives in urban areas and buys food rather than produces food.
 Pollan illuminates just how W.E.I.R.D. our relationship with food is, by pointing out that we need investigative journalists to track down where it comes from and what’s in it.
 Pollan calls these “industrial foods.”
-Today during the coronavirus quarantine, more people are turning to urban foraging eating things like pigeons, wild fruits, and even the mustard weeds that can be seen all over Albuquerque.
+Today during the age of coronavirus, more people are turning to urban foraging eating things like pigeons, wild fruits, and even the mustard weeds that can be seen all over Albuquerque.
 One concern is that these foods might be contaminated with pesticides or other chemicals.
-For some, urban foraging is more than a food sources, but also a way to spiritually connect with nature.
+For some, urban foraging is more than a food source.
+It’s a way to spiritually connect with nature.
+Gabrielle Ceberville posts regular foraging videos on TikTok and has a following of more than 800,000.
+Ceberville (2021) explains, “Foraging is a way to make the natural world feel real and valuable to people.
+When you’re foraging for food or even just for fun, you’re recognizing that there is an entire ecosystem growing around you, and you start to take part in a carbon exchange with the natural world.
+I think it’s important to treat nature like a neighbor.
+Foraging is an important first step.”
+Another foraging sensation is Alexis Nikole Nelson, also known as the Black Forager, a Columbus-based social media influencer, who has over 800,000 followers on Instagram and 1.7 million followers on TikTok.

-For most of human history, this was not the case.
+For most of human history, humans have been foragers.
 For millennia, societies foraged for food or produced their food and continue to do so.
 Anthropologists use the term subsistence to refer to how we go about getting food.
-Societies that produce or forage for their own food are called subsistence economies.
+Societies that produce or forage for their food are called subsistence economies.

 Anthropologists use a classification system of different modes of subsistence.
 These include: